tophefo/IpCamera/README.md

 Currently the focus is on stability, speed and creating a good framework that allows multiple brands to be used in RULES in a consistent way.
 What this means is hopefully the binding is less work to add a new API function to instead of people creating stand alone scripts which are not easy for new Openhab users to find or use.
 By consistent I mean if a camera breaks down and you wish to change brands, your rules with this binding should be easy to adapt to the new brand of camera with no/minimal changes.

-If you need a feature added that is in an API, please raise an issue ticket here at this github project with a sample of what a browser shows when you enter in the URL and it is usually very quick to add these features.
+If you need a feature added that is in an API and you can not program, please raise an issue ticket here at this github project with a sample of what a browser shows when you enter in the URL and it is usually very quick to add these features.

+If you wish to contribute then please create an issue ticket first to discuss how things will work before doing any coding.
+This is for multiple reasons due to needing to keep things CONSISTENT between brands and also easy to maintain.
+This list of areas that could be added are a great place to start helping with this binding if you wish to contribute.
+Any feedback, push requests and ideas are welcome.

 If this binding becomes popular, I can look at extending the frame work to support:

-RTSP streams.
+RTSP Video streams.

+Auto find and setup cameras on your network.

 PTZ methods for continuous move.

 FTP/NAS features to save the images and delete old files.

-Auto find and setup cameras on your network.

 ONVIF alarms

 1 and 2 way audio.

-If you wish to contribute then please create an issue ticket first to discuss how things will work before doing any coding.
-This is for multiple reasons due to needing to keep things CONSISTENT between brands and also easy to maintain.
-This list of areas that could be added are a great place to start helping with this binding if you wish to contribute.
-Any feedback, push requests and ideas are welcome.